-Two mutant brothers, Logan and Victor, born 200 years ago, suffer childhood trauma and have only each other to depend on.
-Basically, they're fighters and killers, living from war to war through U.S. history.
-In modern times, a U.S. colonel, Stryker, recruits them and other mutants as commandos.
+Two mutant brothers, Logan and Victor, born two hundred years ago, suffer childhood trauma and have only each other to depend on.
+Basically, they're fighters and killers, living from war to war throughout U.S. history.
+In modern times, a U.S. Colonel, Stryker, recruits them and other mutants as commandos.
 Logan quits and becomes a logger, falling in love with a local teacher.
-When Logan refuses to rejoin Stryker's crew, the colonel sends the murderous Victor.
+When Logan refuses to rejoin Stryker's crew, the Colonel sends the murderous Victor.
 Logan now wants revenge.Written by

 5 of 6 people found this review helpful.

 Was this review helpful to you?